-The R&D segment of PRG consists of three major elements: Advanced concepts, material characterization and wind tunnel testing.
+The R&D segment of PRG consists of three major elements: Advanced concepts, material characterization, and wind tunnel testing.
 At the moment PRG has one project in the category advanced concepts, this is the R2B or Return to Base project that aims to build a steerable parachute to fly the rocket back to the launch site.
-This would remove the need for complex retrieval hardware and would make retrieval much faster.
-Also, it would allow for faster access to the payload as the landing location is known and predictable.
+This would remove the need for complex retrieval hardware and allow for faster access to the payload as the landing location is known and predictable.

 The material characterization is done using, amongst others, tensile testing machines.
 This in combination with wind tunnel testing allows PRG to get a good understanding of the performance and stability of the parachute.
 But it also allows for making estimations into the ultimate loads the parachute can take before failing.
 The team is continuously increasing the reliability and accuracy of our ground-based test setups and is working towards a fully automated testbench to be ready for the March 2019 campaign.

 Follow us on social media to keep up to date about the progress of the Parachute Research Group!